 What is Missing – Standards & Definitions to Design IoT Infrastructure

-Jeff Voas, an NIST computer scientist explains the gap well when saying in this 2016 report that “there is no formal, analytic or even descriptive set of building blocks that govern the operation, trustworthiness and life cycle of IoT components.”
-Although there’s a glimmer of hope with IEEE’s P2413 “Draft Standard for an Architectural Framework for the Internet of Things”, the reality is, IoT is so complex that no single IoT standards organization has the possibility of being the sole entity to bring this all together.
-One possible way of understanding it’s complexities is grasping the “Network of Things” (NoT).
-An NoT, a simplified version of IoT, includes four fundamentals – sensing, computing, communication and actuation along with five building blocks called “primitives” that are core components of distributed systems.
-Additionally, there are six elements — environment, cost, geographic location, owner, snapshot-in-time and a unique device ID — that all play a role in an NoT.
+Jeff Voas, a NIST computer scientist, explains the gap well when saying in this 2016 report that “there is no formal, analytic or even descriptive set of building blocks that govern the operation, trustworthiness and life cycle of IoT components.”
+Although there’s a glimmer of hope with IEEE’s P2413 “Draft Standard for an Architectural Framework for the Internet of Things,” the reality is, IoT is so complex that no single IoT standards organization has the possibility of being the sole entity to bring this all together.
+One possible way of understanding its complexities is grasping the “Network of Things” (NoT).
+An NoT, a simplified version of IoT, includes four fundamentals – sensing, computing, communication, actuation, and five building blocks called “primitives” that are core components of distributed systems.
+Additionally, there are six elements — environment, cost, geographic location, owner, snapshot-in-time, and a unique device ID — that all play a role in an NoT.

 - Infrastructure (ex.
 IPv4/IPv6, RPL)